codecarrotlabs/blog.codecarrot.net/_posts/tips/2017-10-04-why-avoid-using-free-public-wifi.md

 title: Why Avoid Using Free public WiFi?
 date: 2017-10-04 23:22:00
 categories: tips
-tags: tips security wifi public
+tags: tips security wifi public vlog
 description: Why Avoid Using Free public WiFi - There is a saying.
 If you are not paying for a product, you are the product.
 Free Public WiFi's are same.
 image: http://blog.codecarrot.net/images/free-wifi-sign-board.jpg
 ---